rackerlabs/support-how-to/content/cloud-servers/understanding-logrotate-utility.md

         /usr/sbin/apachectl restart > /dev/null
     endscript

-That &ldquo;&gt; /dev/null&rdquo; bit at the end tells logrotate to pipe the command&rsquo;s output to, well, nowhere.
+That "&gt; /dev/null" bit at the end tells logrotate to pipe the command&rsquo;s output to, well, nowhere.
 Otherwise the output of that command will be sent off to the console or the log or email or whatever, and in this case, you don&rsquo;t really care about the output if everything restarted okay.

-The &ldquo;postrotate&rdquo; command tells logrotate that the script to run will start on the next line, and the &ldquo;endscript&rdquo; command says that the script is done.
+The "postrotate" command tells logrotate that the script to run will start on the next line, and the "endscript" command says that the script is done.

 #### Sharedscripts

-Normally logrotate will run the &ldquo;postrotate&rdquo; script every time it rotates a log.
+Normally logrotate will run the "postrotate" script every time it rotates a log.
 This is true for multiple logs using the same config block.
-So for example, a web server config block that refers to both the access log and the error log will, if it rotates both, run the &ldquo;postrotate&rdquo; script twice (once for each file rotated).
+So for example, a web server config block that refers to both the access log and the error log will, if it rotates both, run the "postrotate" script twice (once for each file rotated).
 So if both files are rotated, the web server will be restarted twice.

 To keep logrotate from running that script for every log, you can